Environmental Justice Concerns Loom Over Rail Merger - Houston Forward Times

-A few months back, I wrote a column focused on my misgivings about the proposed merger of two huge railroads – Canadian Pacific and Kansas City Southern.
-As I wrote at the time, I feared that the merger would add to the environmental and health burdens already facing Black communities and other communities of color by introducing more rail traffic and more carbon emissions while also negatively impacting things like emergency response and commute times.
+(TriceEdneyWire.com) – A few months back, I wrote a column focused on my misgivings about the proposed merger of two huge railroads – Canadian Pacific and Kansas City Southern.
+As I wrote at the time, I feared that the merger would add to the environmental and health burdens already facing communities of color by introducing more rail traffic and more carbon emissions while also negatively impacting things like emergency response and commute times.

 I hoped that my piece – along with the continued concerns raised by stakeholders throughout the merger’s regulatory review process – might raise some eyebrows within the U.S. Surface Transportation Board, the federal body charged with evaluating the merger’s merits.
 Environmental justice is no joke, after all.
 And aren’t the days of simply forcing communities of color to bear the brunt of the pollution caused by industry, shipping, refining, and other such activities behind us by now?